oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 ## Exporting and Importing Virtual Machines and Templates

 **Note:** The export storage domain is deprecated.
 Storage data domains can be unattached from a data center and imported to another data center in the same environment, or in a different environment.
 Virtual machines, floating virtual disk images, and templates can then be uploaded from the imported storage domain to the attached data center.
-See the [Importing Existing Storage Domains](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/administration-guide#sect-Importing_Existing_Storage_Domains) section in the *oVirt Administration Guide* for information on importing storage domains.
+See the "Importing Existing Storage Domains" section in the [Administration Guide](/documentation/admin-guide/administration-guide/) for information on importing storage domains.

 Virtual machines and templates stored in Open Virtual Machine Format (OVF) can be exported from and imported to data centers in the same or different oVirt environment.